wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ## Downloading and extracting the artifact

-Note: If you have followed the Ubuntu installation instructions (`ubuntu22.04_installation.md` or `ubuntu_installation.md`) before following this page, you already have a wire-server-deploy folder with an artifact extracted into it, and you can simply use that.
+Note: If you have followed the Ubuntu installation instructions (`single_hetzner_machine_installation.md`) before following this page, you already have a wire-server-deploy folder with an artifact extracted into it, and you can simply use that.

 Create a fresh workspace to download the artifacts: